Meph1sto666/spark/README.md

 ## How to use the test version

 1. Install the python librarys
-2. get some screenshots and put them into `./userdata/targets/`
+2. Get some screenshots and put them into `./userdata/targets/`
-3. run `setup.bat`
+3. Run `setup.bat`
-4. run `v0.6.4.bat`
+4. Run `v0.6.5.bat`
-5. enjoy your export in `./userdata/out/`
+5. Enjoy your export in `./userdata/out/`

 ## ToDo / feature list